Kenivia/pysync/README.md

 Typing `help` before applying changes will display the following message:

-    pysync has detected some differences between the local files and the files on Google drive. the above changes are proposed, you can modify them using the following commands:
+    pysync has detected some differences between the local files and the files on Google drive. the changes above are proposed, the following commands are available:

     apply
         `apply` or simply submitting no input(pressing Enter) will commit these changes

         MAKE A BACKUP OF YOUR FILES BEFORE RUNNING THIS! pysync comes with ABSOLUTELY NO WARRANTY

         pysync creates many(40 by default) processes to upload/download changes.
 This speeds up the process for small files.
 However, this means that cancelling the process will require the user to press Ctrl+C a few times quickly.

     push, pull, ignore
         - `push` means that you want what's on your local storage to replace what's on Google drive.
                 This may upload new files, modify remote files or trash remote files
         - `pull` means that you want what's on Google drive to replace what's on your local storage.
                 This may download new files, modify local files or trash local files
         - `ignore` means that no action will be taken for the chosen file.

         Using their index printed above, you can specify which paths to push, pull or ignore Use `,` or ` `(space) to separate indices
-        Use `-` to specify indices in a range(inclusive)
+        Use `-` to specify indices in a range(inclusive) Use `all` to specify all indices

-        Valid inputs:
+        Example inputs:
-            push 1
+            push 6 5
-            pull 2 3
+            pull 4
-            ignore 4,5, 6
+            ignore 1,  3,2
             push 7-10(This will be the same as: push 7, 8, 9, 10)
+            pull all

     restart
         Terminate this process and use the same python interpreter to start another pysync instance

-        This will not commit the pending changes
+        This will not apply the pending changes

     exit
-        Terminate this process without committing the pending changes
+        Terminate this process without applying the pending changes

     help
         Display this help message

 ## Current features